 Reciprocating Piston Engines

-Modern piston engines for aircraft are usually flat, horizontally opposed, as shown in the photograph below.
-They are manufactured with 4, 6, or 8 cylinders in power ratings from about 125 hp (147 kW) to 600 hp (441 kW), and in normally aspirated and supercharged (i.e., forced induction) forms.
-Supercharging or turbocharging may be used to increase the power of a piston engine and maintain its power output to higher flight altitudes; this is a good solution for higher-performance aircraft despite the penalty of extra weight and costs.
+Modern piston engines for aircraft are usually flat horizontally opposed, as shown in the photograph below.
+They are manufactured with 4, 6, or 8 cylinders with power ratings from about 125 hp (147 kW) to 600 hp (441 kW).
+They come in normally-aspirated and supercharged (i.e., forced induction) forms, as well as carbureted or fuel-injected variants; fuel injection is used for higher-performance engines.
+Supercharging or turbocharging (or both) may be used to increase the power of a piston engine and maintain its power output to higher flight altitudes; this is a good solution for higher-performance aircraft despite the penalty of some extra engine weight and maintenance costs.

 While modern piston engines are mechanically reliable and robust, one concern is that they are relatively heavy compared to their power output.
-For this class of engines, their power-to-weight ratio is relatively low, which on average is only about 0.2 hp/lb (0.33 kW/kg) to 0.4 hp/lb (0.66 kW/kg).
+Their power-to-weight ratios are relatively low, which on average are only about 0.2 hp/lb (0.33 kW/kg) to 0.4 hp/lb (0.66 kW/kg).
 Therefore, when such engines are required to produce higher power levels, they can become prohibitively heavy for use on an aircraft.
-This reason is why a turboshaft engine is usually necessary to drive a propeller (i.e., a turboprop) after a certain power requirement for flight is reached.
+This reason is why a turboshaft engine is usually necessary to drive a propeller (i.e., a turboprop) after a specific power requirement for flight is reached.
 A turboprop has a much better power-to-weight ratio of about 0.8 hp/lb (1.32 kW/kg) to 1.2 hp/lb (1.97 kW/kg).
-While turboshaft engines have a higher capital and maintenance cost per unit of power, their better specific fuel consumption and overall better reliability make them very attractive for larger propeller-driven aircraft.
+While turboshaft engines have a higher capital and maintenance cost per power unit, their better specific fuel consumption and better reliability make them very attractive for larger propeller-driven aircraft.

-The work done by the horse will force distance, so with a weight of 600 lb hanging over a simple pulley, that is also the force applied.
+The work done by the farm horse will be the force it pulls the distance it pulls it, so with a weight of 600 lb hanging over a simple pulley, that is also the force applied.
 Therefore, and

 Power is the rate of doing work, so work per unit time, i.e.,